 - To carry out a compliance program.

 - Take compliant actions to tangible business advantage.

 Aren’t there data protection laws already in effect?

-So, the bottom line of this GDPR is, if you are using any EU Individual’s Data, then ask for it and let them know where that info is going.
+Hence, if you are using any EU Individual’s Data, then ask for GDPR.
+Also, let them know where that info is going.